 Every essential oil brand is going to tell you that they are the purest, the most effective, and the most therapeutic.
 Why?
 Because if they were to say “buy my synthetic lavender fragrance made with 300+ toxic, potentially toxic, and/or unstudied man-made chemical compounds,” no one would purchase it.
 It is all marketing!

 There are red flags that you can easily notice, that can help you determine which brands are a waste of time and money.
 The way I see it- if you're going to spend the money for a product, it should do what it says or implies it should do.
 There is no sense in wasting your money on something that is fake, heavily diluted, or could contribute to health ailments.
 Your money is important and should only be spent on the real deal, without the gimmicks.

 Red Flags that an essential oil company is not being honest with you:

 - Avoid companies claiming their essential oils can cure/treat diseases.

 The US FTC (federal trade commission) clearly denotes that if a company stands to make a profit off the sale of a product (like essential oils), it cannot make disease/cure claims.
-So while an oil can help you with its calming effects, if a company says their oil will help cure your anxiety, you can be assured that company is only after a piece of your wallet.
+So while oils can help you with calming effects, if a company says their oil will help cure your anxiety, you can be assured that the company is only after a piece of your wallet.

-- Avoid companies who state they have pure essential oils, but do not show where/how their oils were created or who did the creating.
+- Avoid companies who state they have pure essential oils, but do not show where/how their oils were created or who did the creation.

 Many essential oil brands purchase from a broker and have no clue where their oils come from or what they contain.